 Born to a half-Spanish mother, Andres Bonifacio actually came from a middle-class family.
-Jim Richardson, a British historian, discovered that out of 200 Katipuneros, only one worked as a laborer.
+British historian Jim Richardson discovered that out of 200 Katipuneros, only one worked as a laborer.
 The rest–including Andres Bonifacio–were mostly white-collar employees.

-4. Bonifacio was home-schooled.
+7. Bonifacio was self-educated

 Thanks to his father who was a highly-paid tailor at that time, Bonifacio was able to learn how to read and write with the help of a tutor.

-3. His favorite food is….
+8. His favorite food

 It is prepared by wrapping the chicken in banana and sampaloc leaves before grilling it in charcoal.
 It is then served with a sarsa made from chicken liver and lemongrass.

-Other well-loved Katipunan dishes include nilasing na manga, pinalundag na bulig, and pindang ng kalabaw.
+Other well-loved Katipunan dishes include nilasing na manga, pinalundag na bulig and pindang ng kalabaw.